 The lightweight front camera mounts using a smallish suction cup, while the rear camera uses a semi-permanent adhesive mount.
-The whole deal is connected via a rather elegant y-cable with inline couplers.
+The whole deal is connected via a y-cable with inline couplers.
 Figuring out where to run the wires will be the hardest part of the installation (hint: under the carpet).

 Cobra CDR 895 D Drive HD